nus-cs2103-AY2324S1/tp/docs/team/stevenliudw.md

   * Reported bugs and provided suggestions for other teams in the class.
   * Offered general suggestions to teammates on their pull requests.

-* **Tools**:
-  * Utilized various development tools to enhance project productivity and code quality : to be added soon